-When the modem is configured, it is possible to make the remote connection running Noise Studio "Monitor" module.
-Possible under voltages on the modem do not create problems as the configuration is memorized and automatically loaded on turning it on.
-The table shows the HD2110CSM cable connections:
+When the modem is configured, it is possible to make the remote connection running NoiseStudio Monitor program.
+Possible under voltages on the modem do not create problems as the configuration is recorded and automatically loaded on turning it on.

 M12 connector (female 8-pole) DB25 serial connector (male)

 1 5

 2 20

 3 8

 4 22

 5 3

 6 4

 7 2

 8 7